jsosulski/umm_demo/README.md

 ## Important Disclaimer

-The source code for the core algorithm of Unsupervised Mean-difference Maximization (UMM) is protected by copyright of the Radboud University, the Netherlands, 2023.
-The source code may only be copied, used, published or implemented, for research or other purposes, under a license to be obtained from Radboud University.
-To obtain the code (umm.py), please send an email to either Jan or Michael that includes your name, affiliation and a statement, if you intend to use the software either for non-commercial / academic purposes or for commercial purposes.
+The source code for the core algorithm of Unsupervised Mean-difference Maximization (UMM) is protected by copyright of the Radboud University, the Netherlands, 2023, and a patent is pending for UMM-based applications.
+The authors encourage the use of this code for non-commercial, not-for-profit and academic purposes.
+However, the source code may only be copied, published, or used for other purposes under a license that is to be obtained from Radboud University.

+To obtain the code (umm.py), please send an email with the subject _umm.py request_ to either Jan or Michael that states your name, affiliation and the information, if you intend to use the software either for non-commercial / academic purposes or for commercial purposes.

 Michael: ![Screenshot_2023_06_09](https://github.com/jsosulski/umm_demo/assets/8556638/7370abdf-9452-4727-a223-c70adfc1f6ce)